Laura Fountain explores your last-minute marathon training options and shows you how to put together a 10-week marathon training plan

 How fit do I need to be to train for a marathon in 10 weeks?

 If your marathon is 10 weeks away, I’d hope that you were already capable of running 10 miles as a long run.
 Anything shorter than that, and you are unlikely to be able to build up the mileage enough to prepare you safely for race day.

 The final three weeks of training for a marathon will see your mileage decline as you taper towards race day.
 So, although you may have 10 weeks to go on the calendar, you only have seven weeks of building up your runs.
 Look at how long your longest run is right now.
 Could you reasonably build up from there to 18 miles (or 30k) in the next seven weeks without it jumping up too quickly?

-There are two scenarios that I find runners end up with just 10 weeks to get ready for a marathon.
-Firstly, it’s runners who have been training for a half marathon who have a great race and decide that they may as well carry on training for the full 26.2 miles.
+To do that, we need to work out why you’re training for a marathon in just 10 weeks.
+In my experience, there are two scenarios.
+Firstly, there are the runners who have recently been training for a half marathon.
+They’ve had a great race and decide that they may as well carry on training for the full 26.2 miles.